Keyboard shortcuts

 Buildable source requires:

 Normal source functions are checked before lowering and expanded into the value positions where they are called.
 They do not become Mantle runtime dispatch entries and cannot perform runtime effects.
-A process-local helper is visible only inside that process.
-A module helper is visible throughout the module.
-Recursive helper call cycles are rejected in this source slice.
+A process-local function is visible only inside that process.
+A module function is visible throughout the module.
+Recursive function call cycles are rejected.

 Function signature patterns can author enum dispatch: